Monday, June 10, 2024

 We are given diamonds, they occur naturally.
 We cut facets into these increasing their brilliance.
 It's not a thankless task; its just something we do as co-creators.
 Also occurring naturally are wheat kernels.
 With these we make bread.
 Our unending task is to cut facets and make bread, and follow our conscience.
 Do this gladly for the glory of God.
 The more one surrenders the more one enjoys a valid partnership with the Divine Creative Spirit.
 Sentient life, too, occurs naturally.
 Beauty, Truth, Love, Liberty, Justice, Wisdom are like a diamond's facets.
 The more these are cultivated and increased the greater the shining forth of the spark of the divine in each person as a center of pure consciousness.

-For all of the reasoning and mental gymnastics in the Mandukya Upanishad it is worth keeping in mind that the commentator, Sankara whose revered teacher was the author, Guadapada, was a devotee of the Divine Mother in the form of Tripura Sundari.
+For all of the reasoning and mental gymnastics in the Mandukya Upanishad it is worth keeping in mind that the commentator, Sankara whose revered teacher was taught by Guadapada, was a devotee of the Divine Mother in the form of Tripura Sundari.
 This from my teacher in his paper titled Guru Parampara.
 Desani's name for Sankara is Shankarchariya.
 (Diacritical marks omitted.)

 Excuse me, while I kiss the sky.